showSidebars ==

 Data lends a helping hand

-Assistant Prof Zhang’s key research area is on health economics.
+Zhang’s key research area is on health economics.
 She explains that there are two main aspects to her field.
 The first is on the behaviour of individuals that can be related to the accumulation of their health capital.
 “For example, the things you eat, the activities and lifestyle you engage in, and the healthcare you receive are channelled into the building of your human capital, of which health is a component.”

-The second aspect of health economics, which Assistant Prof Zhang’s research focuses on, is on the interaction between the components of a healthcare system.
+The second aspect of health economics, which Zhang’s research focuses on, is on the interaction between the components of a healthcare system.
 She deep dives into the relationship between the demand side, which consists of the patients, and the supply side, comprising the physicians, hospitals, and pharmaceutical companies.
 “My interest is in how these elements interact with each other, and with third party components such as health insurance companies as well as the government which acts like a regulator within the system.”

-Explaining her passion for health economics, Assistant Prof Zhang shares that in her view, health economics is now a pressing issue.
+Explaining her passion for health economics, Zhang shares that in her view, health economics is now a pressing issue.
 “Given the current global ageing population, the overall healthcare spending in society is expected to increase.
 This means that we need to be smarter in how we allocate our resources to contain the increase in healthcare spending, while ensuring a high quality of care for our elderly population.”

 Another reason why she enjoys health economics is because in her work, she gets access to real-world data.
 “These data come from various sources, such as surveys, government agencies, and health insurance companies.
 They provide great insights and opportunities to address what is really happening in the healthcare industry and how we can better improve the systems.”